Frequently Asked Questions About Tabletop Roleplaying

 Dungeons & Dragons is the original tabletop roleplaying game, and it’s still the most popular.
 To the broader public, it’s also usually the only tabletop RPG anyone knows by name.
 So the mass media and most non-gamers refer to all forms of tabletop roleplaying as D&D.

 Just as there is no best RPG for a newcomer, for similar reasons there is no single best tabletop RPG.
 It’s like asking ten people to come to agreement on what movie is the best of all time.
 Do you like superhero movies?
 Character-driven dramas?
 Mind-bending science fiction?
 There’s as much variety in tabletop RPGs as in movies – arguably more.
 So your preferences will dictate which games you like best.
 This site provides info on dozens of games and links to free quickstart rules so you can get an idea of what you might prefer.

 “OSR” is an acronym for “Old School Renaissance” or “Old School Revival,” depending on who you ask.
 The meaning is difficult to pin down, but broadly speaking, it’s about keeping the spirt of the early days of tabletop roleplaying alive.
 To some that means a particular play style, while to others it is about using variations of early game mechanics, or about a rebirth of the indie spirit that motivated the hobby in its earliest days.
-Three good examples of OSR games are Beyond the Wall, Dungeon Crawl Classics, and Swords & Wizardry are games that embody an OSR ethos.
+Beyond the Wall, Dungeon Crawl Classics, and Swords & Wizardry are games that embody an OSR ethos.

 Some tabletop RPGs emphasize the building of narrative flow, often by using mechanics that give players more control over elements traditionally reserved for the game master.
-They usually (but not always) have less complex rules than more traditional games.
+They often (but not always) have less complex rules than more traditional games.
 Lady Blackbird and Shooting the Moon are good examples of highly narrative-focused games.
 Many indie games embrace a story game approach.